 October 6-7, 1998 -

-Matthew Shepard is tied to a fence, beaten and left to die near Laramie, Wyoming.
+Matthew Shepard is tied to a fence and beaten near Laramie, Wyoming.
 He is eventually found by a cyclist, who initially mistakes him for a scarecrow.

 October 12, 1998 - Shepard dies from his injuries sustained in the beating.

-April 26, 2000 - Vermont being comes the first state to legalize civil-unions between same-sex couples.
+April 26, 2000 - Vermont becomes the first state to legalize civil-unions between same-sex couples.